Chuck Biscuits

-Chuck Biscuits (born Charles Montgomery on April 17, 1965) is a Canadian drummer best known for his work in several punk rock bands.
+Chuck Biscuits (born Charles Montgomery on April 17, 1965) is a retired Canadian drummer best known for his work across multiple punk rock and heavy metal bands.

 Biscuits was a member of D.O.A. from 1978 to 1982, playing on the band's first two albums before briefly joining Black Flag and later Circle Jerks.
 He later joined Danzig in 1987, playing on the band's first four albums as well as their first EP before leaving in 1994.
 Most recently, he played in Social Distortion from 1996 to 1999.

 Career

+Musical Influence

 Biscuits has named his main influences as John Bonham, Rat Scabies of the Damned, Topper Headon of the Clash, Keith Moon and Stewart Copeland.

+Black Flag & Circle Jerks Era

 Biscuits is the brother of Ken "Dimwit" Montgomery, a fixture on the Vancouver music scene—at different times, both brothers played drums for D.O.A.
 Biscuits joined Black Flag in 1982 and toured with them for five months.
 His only studio recordings for the band were the 1982 demos for the My War album, which have been widely bootlegged.